Bachelor of Science (B.Sc.)

 - Should you find that all sections of a required course are full, please first check the B.Sc.
 Academic Advising website for updates.
 If you continue to experience difficulties, please contact the B.Sc.
 Academic Counselling Centre (contact information follows).

-- Distance Education (DE) courses have no scheduled class time as these courses are online.
+- Distance Education (DE01) courses have no scheduled class time as these courses are online.

 - If you are a transfer student with transfer credits, contact the B.Sc.
 Academic Counselling Centre to schedule an appointment (phone or in-person appointments are available during regular office hours).

 - Bio-Medical Science majors are required to maintain a minimum 75% average in first year, over two full-time academic semesters (total 5.00 credits including the eight core courses as prescribed by the Schedule of Studies), to be guaranteed continuation in the major.

 - Co-op students are required to maintain a minimum 70% average in first year, over two full-time academic semesters (minimum 4.00 credits), to be eligible to continue in the Co-op program.

 - Students not admitted directly to Co-op, but wishing to apply to one of these majors, should apply by the last class day of their first semester.
 Contact the B.Sc.
 Academic Counselling Centre for assistance.

 Please refer to the B.Sc.
 Academic Advising website before contacting the B.Sc.
 Academic Counselling Centre, as we may have already posted an answer to your question.